akuhara/MC3deconv/README.md

 Email: akuhara @ eri.u-tokyo.ac.jp

-# Reference

-* T. Akuhara, M. Bostock, A. Plourde, M. Shinohara (2019) Beyond Receiver Functions: Green's Function Estimation by Trans-Dimensional Inversion and Its Application to OBS Data, accepted by JGR: Solid Earth

 # Terms of use

 * Please cite [Akuhara et al. (2019)](#Reference) when you publish an article or making presentation using this method.
 * Also, make it clear that where readers or audiences can download this program package: you may put the link to the Github repository (https://github.com/akuhara/MC3deconv).

 # Limitations so far

 * Although this method is designed to retrieve both radial (R) and vertical (Z) components of Green's functions, our experience suggest that the estimated Z-component is not so reliable as the R-component.
 * This method assumes Gaussian noise without temporal correlation.
 This simplified treatment often leads to overfitting.

 # How to install